firemodels/bot/Bundlebot/README.md

 2. Edit the script `BUNDLE_config.sh` and define the environment variables: `BUNDLE_FDS_REVISION`, `BUNDLE_FDS_TAG`, `BUNDLE_SMV_REVISION` and `BUNDLE_SMV_TAG` for the revision and tag you wish to build a bundle for.
 3. Commit and push up these changes to the central repo .

 The variables below were defined using revisions for a firebot pass on Feb 9, 2024.
-The string `test` was appended to the TAG environment variables so that any test bundles created would not be confused with official ones.
+The string `tst` was appended to the TAG environment variables so that any test bundles created would not be confused with official ones.
 ```
 export BUNDLE_FDS_REVISION=c1b5f1a
-export BUNDLE_FDS_TAG=FDS-6.9.0test
+export BUNDLE_FDS_TAG=FDS-6.9.0tst
 export BUNDLE_SMV_REVISION=b837eeb
-export BUNDLE_SMV_TAG=SMV-6.9.0test
+export BUNDLE_SMV_TAG=SMV-6.9.0tst
 ```

 ### Bundling Steps